Getting a Credit Card: 4 Things for Young Adults to Know

 Highlights:

-• Young adults who may not understand how to use credit cards wisely can find themselves in financial trouble
+- Young adults who may not know how to use credit cards can experience financial trouble.

-• As a first step, evaluate whether you need a credit card
+- As a first step, check to see if you need a credit card.

-Here are a few things you should know when it comes to credit cards:
+Here are a few things to know when it comes to credit cards.

-1. Evaluate whether you need a credit card
+1. Consider if you need a credit card

-If you aren't ready to get a credit card just yet, there are some alternatives.
-If you want to start building a credit history, for instance, you could become an authorized user on a parent or guardian's credit card account.
-That means you're added to a primary credit card account and the account will show on your credit reports (assuming the credit card company reports to any of the three nationwide credit bureaus).
-While authorized users aren't responsible for the financial obligations on the account, they can be impacted by whether or not the account is paid on time -- meaning your credit reports, and by extension your credit scores, will likely reflect positive or negative payment history.
+If you aren't ready to get a credit card yet, there are some alternatives.
+If you want to start to build a credit history, become an authorized user on a parent or guardian's credit card.
+That means you're added to a primary credit card account.
+The account will show on your credit reports if the credit card company reports to any of the three nationwide credit reporting agencies.
+These include: Equifax® , Experian® and TransUnion® — (NCRAs) bureaus.
+Authorized users aren't responsible for the financial obligations on the account.
+But, they can benefit if the account holder pays off the account balance on time.
+Authorized user accounts show in your credit reports and build your credit history.
+It's important that the primary cardholder has a history of responsible credit behavior.
+This may include on-time payments and a low level of debt compared to available credit.
+When this happens, the account could also improve your credit scores.
+If you need a credit card for emergencies, consider an emergency savings fund.

 2. Plan it out